Structured Uncertainty

 University of Bath

 This page presents our ongoing work on modelling structured uncertainty for computer vision tasks.
-We introduce our Structure Uncertainty Prediction Network (SUPN) model published at CVPR 2018 working with Garoe Dorta Perez and Lourdes Agapito.
+We introduce our Structure Uncertainty Prediction Network (SUPN) model published at CVPR 2018 working with Era Dorta and Lourdes Agapito.

 Structured Uncertainty Prediction Networks